Fish49/Fish49/README.md

 - AI 👾
 - Assembly 💽
 - How to set up a web app 🕸️
-- Morse Code, ASL, and several other languages such as Finnish and German. 🌍
+- Morse Code and several other languages such as Finnish and German. 🌍
 - Practically Everything 🤦

 Right now im working on: